 If the link provided by the library catalogue takes you to the wrong book or journal article or results in an error message such as:

 - EZProxy Hostname error

-Please let us know using the report a fault form
+Please let us know using the broken link reporter.

 Trying a different browser can sometimes help as resource providers often favour a particular browser; you should also make sure your browser is the latest version available.

 Clearing your cache/cookies and restarting your browser can help as it ensures that your browser is trying to load the most current version of a webpage.
 Please refer to the help pages of the specific browser:

 Off-campus users and users on campus connecting through eduroam with their own devices may sometimes experience problems due to firewall and security software not allowing access to our proxy server.